Rockies rally, win in 10th as Dodgers’ bullpen woes continue

 The Dodgers tied it at 6 in the bottom of the ninth on a bases-loaded walk to Justin Turner with no outs.
 Daniel Bard (5-5) recovered and escaped the jam by striking out Will Smith, Sheldon Neuse and AJ Pollock in succession.

 Lucas Gilbreath pitched a scoreless 10th inning for his first career save.
+The Dodgers fell to 1-10 in extra-inning games.

+“We have to find ways as an offense to keep adding on and extending the lead,” Turner said.
+“We have to do the little things defensively and take care of the baseball to protect the lead.
+Obviously, we haven’t done a very good job of it.”

 Dodgers closer Kenley Jansen has blown each of his last three save opportunities, including two consecutive on Wednesday and Thursday against the San Francisco Giants.